BILLING & INSURANCE FAQS

 You will receive one bill from the facility for any emergency room testing or procedural charges.

 The second bill is for the professional emergency physician charges and will be billed under PVD Medical Associates.
-Emergency physicians may not be in-network with your insurance provider.

 When making payments online, why do I need to make 2 separate payments?